 2 Cooking is a way of sharing life and love with your family

-In our cooking session we are helped by three very experienced cooks Adele, Caterina and my favourite who I nicknamed Grandma.
+In our cooking session we are helped by experienced cooks Adele and Caterina.
 During a short demonstration beforehand given by Caterina, Susy gives us rough pointers for making our own bread.

 “Try to work with the dough very close to you.
 Use both hands.
 If you work with it close to you won’t waste energy and your back won’t hurt.
 You give it a kind of massage, this is a delicate movement when she connects, but stronger when she pushes.
 You need to dedicate time to this.”

 There isn’t much time so we need to get on with it.
 Our guides speak no English so instruction is given by a nod, and a smile and an encouraging pat on the back.
 And they rush in to help when it threatens to veer off course.
 They reserve their best smiles for Papi.
 “Bravo Papi”which I assume to mean well done Daddy.
 In fact ‘Papi’ is happy to learn from my experience, nicking my dough to make his own bread.
 Which isn’t as nicely shaped or uniformly rolled as mine.
 In fact I’d go so far as to say his resembles a Toblerone.